 Note – consult with the Graduate Program Coordinator if a substitution is requested (for example if the course you need is not running in the desired semester)

 Swing credits apply to both your BS and MS degree.
 The swing credits serve as major electives for your BS degree, and they also serve as required core courses for the MS degree.
-When enrolling in swing courses you MUST complete the Permission for an Undergraduate to Enroll in Graduate Courses for Undergraduate Credit form.
+When enrolling in swing courses you MUST complete the Permission for a MSU Undergraduate to enroll in Graduate Courses form.
+This form is available on The Graduate School forms page.
 This allows you to pay undergraduate tuition for the four graduate courses.
 This form must be signed by the course instructor and the EAES Department Chair.
 You must submit this form every time you enroll in swing credits.
 Write on the form “Swing credits for BS/MS in Sustainability Science Program.”

 - Complete your BS degree, after which you will become fully matriculated in the master portion of the combined program.
 Your swing courses will then move to your MS degree audit.